• Sign In

 Mineral-Rich Substrates Are Essential for Copiapoa

-Copiapoa cacti are uniquely adapted to the mineral-rich, sharply draining soils of the Atacama Desert, which are overwhelmingly composed of coarse mineral grains such as quartz sand and gravel, volcanic rock (rhyolite, basalt, andesite), decomposed granite, pumice, and lava fragments.
-These soils feature very limited clay or fine silt fractions and often contain evaporite salts typical of arid environments, like gypsum, nitrates, and borates.
-Organic matter in Copiapoa habitats is extremely low, typically below 0.5% and rarely approaching 1%, even in relatively more vegetated coastal microsites.
+Copiapoa cacti are uniquely adapted to the mineral-rich, sharply draining soils of the Atacama Desert.
+These substrates are overwhelmingly composed of coarse mineral grains such as quartz sand and gravel, volcanic rock fragments (rhyolite, basalt, andesite), decomposed granite, pumice, and lava.
+Clay and fine silt fractions are nearly absent, while evaporite salts typical of hyper-arid environments—gypsum, nitrates, and borates—are often present.
+Organic matter is vanishingly low, usually below 0.5% and rarely approaching 1%, even in fog-influenced coastal microsites.

 Generalist vs. Specialist Copiapoa